Nzaba/datasciencecom-r-tutorial/post/blogpost.md

   mutate_at(vars, function(x) ifelse(x > 0, 1, 0))
 ```

 As a result, we obtain a table with one-hot encoded words for each recipe.
-Let's construct the [principal component](https://en.wikipedia.org/wiki/Principal_component_analysis) vectors, and use the first two to visulaize the data
+Let's construct the [principal component](https://en.wikipedia.org/wiki/Principal_component_analysis) vectors, and use the first two to visualize the data

 ```r
 ## Principal components for ingredients